 So-called Letters of Intent are often concluded in the course of contract negotiations.
 These also included non-disclosure agreements.
 The latter can of course also be agreed separately.
-In my opinion, however, a non-disclosure agreement is not sufficient in many cases.
+In my opinion, however, a non-disclosure agreement is not sufficient in numerous instances.
 In addition, a non-use agreement is also required.

 Letter of Intent